 Education and Training

-The hepatology faculty provide comprehensive training in the management of acute and chronic liver diseases to Michigan Medicine gastroenterology fellows and fourth-year advanced transplant hepatology fellows.
+The hepatology faculty provide comprehensive training in the management of acute and chronic liver diseases to Michigan Medicine gastroenterology fellows from across the country and fourth-year advanced transplant hepatology fellows.
+Since its establishment over 20 years ago, the program has graduated over 23 fellows who are located across the United States.